Maintenance of Parents: Your Child’s Duties and How to File

 The parent or any of his children who are named in the Maintenance Order may apply for a variation of the Order under the following circumstances as provided under section 8(1) of the MPA:

 - The Order was based on a misrepresentation or mistake of fact;

 - There has been a material change in the circumstances of the parent or the child that, for example, requires an increase or decrease in the amount of maintenance payable; or

 - For some other good cause that satisfies the Tribunal.

 Applications to change the Maintenance Order must be made in person at the Secretariat Office of the Tribunal.

 Can I appeal against the Tribunal’s order?

-It is possible for the parent and/or the child to appeal the Tribunal’s order.
+It is possible for the parent and/or the child to appeal the Tribunal.
 For example, a parent may make an appeal over the amount of maintenance payable.

 Do also note that it is the legal duty of a parent to maintain his/her child until he/she turns 21 years old.
-You may wish to contact one of our trusted family lawyers should you wish to explore the possible ways of obtaining maintenance for your child.
+If you feel that your spouse is not providing reasonable maintenance for your child, you may wish to contact one of our trusted family lawyers to explore the possibilities of obtaining maintenance for your child.

 - Parents’ Guide to Beyond Parental Control Orders in Singapore